Logo

 Age: 1,200 y Park: Jedediah Smith Redwoods SP Discovered By: LiDAR

-Notes: Hail Storm, also known as Girl Scout Tree because it resembles Boy Scout Tree nearby, is the world's 4th largest tree and the largest coast redwood.
+Notes: Hail Storm, also known as The Wall and Girl Scout Tree (because it resembles Boy Scout Tree nearby), is the world's 4th largest tree and the largest coast redwood.
 Hail Storm has the lowest-density wood of any coast redwood yet measured.

 In spring 2007, the National Park Service, the Bureau of Land Management, the California State Parks Foundation, the Nature Conservancy, and Save the Redwoods League paid Sanborn Mapping Services $183,000 to conduct an aerial LiDAR survey of Redwood National and State Parks, the Headwaters Forest Reserve, and Humboldt Redwoods State Park.
 Over a period of three months, Sanborn's 1968 Aero Commander 500S aircraft, carrying Leica Geosystems topographic LiDAR sensors, flew back and forth above the parks, at an altitude of 2,625 ft (800 m), while a laser, firing through a hole in the bottom of the fuselage, scanned the terrain below.
 The aircraft traveled more than 13,500 mi (21,726 km) during the survey while LiDAR sensors recorded the precise location, between the ground and the treetops, of 85,000 points every second to generate a three-dimensional map of the forest.
 After researchers processed the LiDAR data to estimate the height, width, and volume of several trees in each park, naturalists hiked to the tallest and largest specimens to confirm their dimensions.